ngds/ckanext-ngds-bku03232018/ckanext/ngds/metadata/readme.md

     - *Persistence via* `ckan.model.Package.extras`
 10. Keywords: tags that describe the dataset themes
     - `ckan.model.Package.get_tags()`
 11. Language: what language is the dataset written in?
-Present user with name of language, but metadata document gets 3-letter code from ISO 639-2.
     - **Additional Content**
     - Default value: `eng`
-    - *UI-suggestion*: a typeahead with all the langauges identified by  ISO-639-2 (http://www.loc.gov/standards/iso639-2/php/code_list.php)
+    - *UI-suggestion*: a typeahead with all the langauges identified by ISO-639-2 (http://www.loc.gov/standards/iso639-2/php/code_list.php).
+Option text is language name, value is three-letter language identifier
     - *Persistence via* `ckan.model.Package.extras`
 12. Topic: categorize the dataset into a very specific ISO category
     - `geoscientificInformation`
 13. Extent: *where* is the dataset about?
     - **Additional Content**
     - Default value: none, must be specified
-    - *UI-suggestion*: user may either enter a Location keyword (e.g. "California" or "The Geysers") [this should be checked against a gazeteer service (google, USGS gnis?) to see if it can be georeferenced; show bounding box on map if georeference is successful] or use a map to draw a bounding geometry (point, box or arbitray polygon)
+    - *UI-suggestion*: user may either enter a Location keyword (e.g. "California" or "The Geysers", might be reverse geocoded to bbox)  or use a map to draw a bounding geometry (point, box or arbitray polygon)
     - *Persistence via* `ckan.model.Package.extras`
 14. Usage constraints: some information about any usage constraints: what is license on data, is authentication required and what are necessary credentials, any legal constraints.
     - `ckan.model.Package.license_id`